 The best part about this gluten free edible cookie dough is that it’s ready quickly (only 10 minutes) when the craving for healthy cookie dough dip strikes!

-What Do You Need To Make This Healthy Edible Cookie Dough?
+What Do You Need To Make No Bake Cookie Dough?

 - sweet potatoes

 - maple syrup (I recommend Grade A) – I think the maple syrup is key, but if you don’t have any, you could use sugar

 - peanut butter (highly recommend this cinnamon peanut butter or a drippy one)

 - chocolate chips (use vegan chocolate chips to keep this vegan).